andrew-goad/andrew-goad/README.md

 **I build analytical products that turn complex data into decisions people can understand, test and carry into the next operational step.**

-My 16+ years span Wells Fargo, the Office of the Comptroller of the Currency and the U.S. Census Bureau, including promotion from Vice President to Executive Director at Wells Fargo.
+My 16+ years span Wells Fargo, the Office of the Comptroller of the Currency and the U.S. Census Bureau.
+At Wells Fargo, I advanced to Senior Lead Analytics Consultant at the Executive Director level.
 This independent portfolio makes my current work in credit strategy, analytical engineering, statistical modeling and business-facing decision intelligence available to inspect.

 > **No Cold Handoffs:** the logic, evidence, interpretation and ownership travel together.